brunoheitzmannalmada/queuegames/README.md

 This feature can be used in a lot of scenarios.

 Do you know something good to improve this application?
-That's awesome, I'm looking foward for your ideas!
+That's awesome, I'm looking forward for your ideas!
 Just fork this repository and send me a pull request!

 **License**: MIT